You look at your milk carton, and it turns out it’s “expired.” Should you drink it? How long is milk good for after the sell-by date?

 The last two signs are easy to spot if you pour the milk into a glass before drinking or using it, and difficult (or nearly impossible) to notice if you’re drinking or pouring the milk straight from the carton.

 That leaves us with the following rule of thumb: if you’re not sure if that milk is safe to eat or not, pour it into a glass before you use it.
 And that’s true no matter if it’s whole milk, skim milk, or the non-fat variety.

-If you need milk only from time to time, consider buying powdered milk instead of regular milk.
-This way, you can prepare as much milk as you need when you need it, without worrying about it going bad.
+If you need milk only from time to time, consider buying powdered milk instead of the regular one.
+Powdered milk lasts years, so you can prepare as much milk as you need when you need it without worrying about it going bad.

 - COR – Pasteurized versus Ultra-Pasteurized – Why Such Long Sell-By Dates? | Cornell University